Color Sensor#

 Color detects color?#

-The Color detects color block returns a Boolean indicating whether the Color Sensor has detected a specific color.
+The Color detects color?
+Boolean block reports whether the Color Sensor has detected a specific color.

 • True — The Color Sensor has detected the specified color.